Where is all the timber needed to construct more Passivhaus buildings going to come from?

 This was a question (paraphrased) asked by a person at a recent presentation I gave about the international Passivhaus Standard.
 They were clearly under the impression that it was easier / better / necessary to use a timber frame construction system to build to the standard.

-I shouldn’t have been surprised since I was presenting on behalf of Architype, where I work.
+I shouldn’t have been surprised since I was presenting on behalf of Architype, where I worked at the time.
 Architype are leaders in designing Passivhaus buildings and timber buildings, so the majority of the Passivhaus buildings I presented were timber construction.

 It is a common misconception that timber is best for Passivhaus construction.